 Picos de Europa

 It's not just difficult to find words to describe the landscape in the Picos de Europa National Park, it's almost impossible!
-Everything in this setting in northern Spain is spectacular: the rocky crests, the gorges, the valleys, the vast glacial lakes, the leafy forests… and the best way to get to know them is on foot.
+Everything is stunning in this northern Spanish landscape: the rocky peaks, the gorges, the valleys, the vast glacial lakes, the leafy forests… and the best way to see them is on foot.
 You can rest assured that you'll be absolutely amazed at everything you see.

 The protected surroundings of the Picos de Europa mountains lie across three provinces in northern Spain: Cantabria, Asturias and León.
-This was the first National Park to be declared in Spain and there is no doubt that its natural richness and outstanding scenery make it a truly unique place.
-Hiking is the ideal way to explore all its attractions, as there is a network of clearly signposted routes throughout the park which will enable you to discover all its most emblematic sites.
+This was the first National Park to be declared in Spain and there is no doubt that its natural diversity and outstanding scenery make it a truly unique place.
+Hiking is the ideal way to explore all its beauties, as there is a network of clearly signposted routes throughout the park which will lets you to discover all its most emblematic sights.
 When you gaze upon the lakes of Covadonga, the views of the Naranjo de Bulnes or the spectacular Cares gorge, you're bound to feel glad that you set out on your walk.